amaanakram/aaOcean/README.md

 aaOcean is an implementation of Jerry Tessendorf's 2004 paper on Simulating Ocean Waves.
 Author: Amaan Akram
-www.amaanakram.com
+www.linkedin.com/in/amaan

 **FEATURES**
+* Novel FFT spectrum sampling ensures that the resulting ocean shape is only enhanced by increasing ocean resolution, and not completely changed
 * Multi-threaded via OpenMP
-* FFT spectrum sampling ensures that the resulting ocean shape is only enhanced by increasing ocean resolution, and not completely changed
 * OpenEXR output for object-space vector displacement

 Example of work done with aaOcean: